opentecture/mindmapping/graphql-3d/README.md

 You want to

-* Visualize and query multiple remote static data sets on the web in 3D
+* Acquire, query and remix multiple remote static data sets on the web and interact with the data in realtime 3D
 * 'Tween' the data into various before and after positions
 	* Example: products by vendor to products by category
 * View associated text data and be able to click on any available links in that data
 * Add, edit and save overrides and/or additional data alongside the given data
 * Refresh remote data with a page reload.
 Data is always based on latest revision of remote page
-* 'Polluted' data is handled and fixed
-	Polluted data may include fields with varying numbers of links, fields with varying HTML tag inclusions
+* 'Polluted' source data is handled and fixed on the fly Polluted data may include fields with varying numbers of links, fields with varying HTML tag inclusions

 Application of these techniques might be useful to the following applications